Red's Giant Hamburg: Sign recreation

 In 2013, a fundraising campaign was established to recreate the Red's Giant Hamburg sign.
 The sign was installed in 2015.

 Reopening

-In early 2019, the Springfield Business Journal announced that Red's Giant Hamburg would be making a comeback 35 years after the original restaurant's closure.
-The new restaurant, located on Route 413, will be a recreation of the original Route 66 location.
-The project is being led by David Campbell, the owner of local BBQ chain Buckingham's, and insurance agent Greg Lott.
-The restaurant opened in August 2019.
+In early 2019, the Springfield Business Journal announced that Red's Giant Hamburg would be making a comeback, 35 years after the original restaurant's closure.
+The new restaurant, located on Route 413, was a recreation of the original Route 66 location.
+The project was led by David Campbell, the owner of local BBQ chain Buckingham's, and insurance agent Greg Lott.
+The restaurant opened in August 2019 and was in operation for almost six years, closing its doors in May 2025 with the building being sold to a local investor.

 In popular culture

 In 1982, Springfield rock and roll band The Morells filmed their tribute song "Red's" at the location of the restaurant.